 Catholic HEART Workcamp takes all injuries and illnesses very seriously.
 First and foremost, parents are promptly notified should any injuries or illnesses occur.
 No one who is sick or injured is sent to a worksite.
 We use common sense when it comes to injuries and respond as a parent would to medical situations or illnesses that occur in one’s own home.
 Most minor injuries can be dealt with through supplies provided in the first aid kit.
 Emergency contact information will also be provided to all teams.

-Each camp is staffed with a nurse.
-The nurse is available at the school for minor medical problems such as scratches, bruises, bee stings, headaches, etc. The nurse logs every injury, illness, and treatment.
-If a work camper needs any over-the-counter medications, the nurse may make suggestions but the youth minister/contact person is responsible for informing the parents, purchasing the medication, and administering it.
+If a work camper needs any over-the-counter medications, the youth minister/contact person is responsible for informing the parents, purchasing the medication, and administering it.
 The CHWC staff or the camp nurse are NOT PERMITTED TO ADMINISTER ANY MEDICATION BY MOUTH.
 This includes prescription medication as well.
 The CHWC first-aid kit will not include Tylenol, cold medication, Tums, etc.

 When it is obvious a person needs medical attention because of a major problem or life-threatening injury, he/she will be driven to the local hospital emergency room, or 911 will be called, and the person will be transported by ambulance.
 Whenever possible, the camp nurse or parish contact person will accompany the person.
 When a person is sent to a hospital emergency room, he/she will either be sent home or back to the school based on the physician’s assessment and evaluation, as well as the parent’s final decision.